WontJump/WontJump/README.md

 # Hi, I’m @WontJump
-- I’m interested in mathematics, modelling of infrastructure and data analytics
+- I’m interested in mathematics, modelling of human behaviour and data analytics
 - I'm currently studying mathematics at the University of Oxford
 - Funfact ...
-I have no idea how to use github ... or how to analyse data
+I'm studying algebraic topology... but I still can't do my times tables...

 <!---